 Sight and Sound 2002 Poll—In 2002, the magazine once again polled critics and directors.

 Sight and Sound 2012 Poll—After another ten years, the magazine once again polled critics and directors resulting in the most highbrow list analyzed on this site.
 The list also leans mainstream.
+These links are from the Internet Archive.
 Also see the Phi-Phenomenon's analysis of this poll's results.

 Sight and Sound Critics' 50 Greatest Documentaries of All Time—The film magazine polled 340 critics and filmmakers for the best documentaries of all time.